Wells Cathedral: Ministry

+Each year about 150,000 people attend services and another 300,000 visit as tourists.
+General admission tickets can be purchased via the Welcome Desk.
+There is no charge for people who wish to come into the Cathedral to pray, attend a service, or light a candle.

 Architecture

 Dates, styles and architects

 Construction of the cathedral began in about 1175, to the design of an unknown master-mason.
 Wells is the first cathedral in England to be built, from its foundation, in Gothic style.
 According to art historian John Harvey, it is the first truly Gothic cathedral in the world, its architects having entirely dispensed with all features that bound the contemporary east end of Canterbury Cathedral and the earlier buildings of France, such as the east end of the Abbey of Saint Denis, to the Romanesque.
 Unlike these churches, Wells has clustered piers rather than columns and has a gallery of identical pointed arches rather than the typically Romanesque form of paired openings.
 The style, with its simple lancet arches without tracery and convoluted mouldings, is known as Early English Gothic.

 From about 1192 to 1230, Adam Lock, the earliest master-mason at Wells for whom a name is known, continued the transept and nave in the same manner as his predecessor.
 Lock was also the builder of the north porch, to his own design.

 The Early English west front was commenced around 1230 by Thomas Norreys, with building and sculpture continuing for thirty years.
 Its south-west tower was begun 100 years later and constructed between 1365 and 1395, and the north-west tower between 1425 and 1435, both in the Perpendicular Gothic style to the design of William Wynford, who also filled many of the cathedral's early English lancet windows with delicate tracery.

 The undercroft and chapter house were built by unknown architects between 1275 and 1310, the undercroft in the Early English and the chapter house in the Geometric style of Decorated Gothic architecture.
 In about 1310 work commenced on the Lady Chapel, to the design of Thomas Witney, who also built the central tower from 1315 to 1322 in the Decorated Gothic style.
 The tower was later braced internally with arches by William Joy.
 Concurrent with this work, in 1329–45 Joy made alterations and extensions to the choir, joining it to the Lady Chapel with the retrochoir, the latter in the Flowing Decorated style.